-The following diagram shows a flow chart of the audio routing from the previously illustrated control panel.
+The following diagram shows a flow chart of a possible routing example.
 Note that the PC-90 receives its input from Cubase VST via the VST_Aux_Send_1L and VST_Aux_Send_1R sources.
 These sources route any audio assigned to that bus into the PC-90.